Marc Van Ranst

-Marc Van Ranst (born 20 June 1965) is a Belgian public health doctor and Professor of Virology at the Katholieke Universiteit Leuven (Leuven, Belgium) and the Rega Institute for Medical Research.
-On 1 May 2007, he was appointed as Interministerial comissionar by the Belgian federal government to prepare Belgium for an influenza pandemic.
+Marc Van Ranst (born 20 June 1965) is a Belgian public health physician and Professor of Virology at the Katholieke Universiteit Leuven (Leuven, Belgium) and the Rega Institute for Medical Research.
+On 1 May 2007, he was appointed as Interministerial comissionar by the Federal Government of Belgium to prepare Belgium for an influenza pandemic.

 Education

-Van Ranst obtained a BA in medicine at Hasselt University (then L.U.C.) in 1986 and later graduated as a medical doctor at the Katholieke Universiteit Leuven in 1990.
+Van Ranst obtained a BA in medicine at Hasselt University (then L.U.C.) in 1986 and later graduated as a physician at the Katholieke Universiteit Leuven in 1990.
 From 1990 to 1993, he worked at the Department of Microbiology and Immunology at Albert Einstein College of Medicine in New York, and received his PhD degree in virology in 1994.
 He also specialized in laboratory medicine for which he obtained a PhD from the Katholieke Universiteit Leuven in 1998.

 Career

 Academic career

 He started working at the University Hospitals Leuven in 1999 and became Professor of Virology at the K.U.
 Leuven.
 Currently, he is associate chief of the department of laboratory medicine, and heads the diagnostic virology laboratory at the University Hospitals Leuven, Belgium.
 He is also the director of the AIDS reference laboratory and of the national coronavirus and rotavirus reference laboratories.
 Professor Van Ranst was appointed in 1999 to the Belgian high council for public health, where he heads the vaccination department.

 Since 2012, he is the Chairman of the Department of Microbiology and Immunology at the KU Leuven.
 In his research laboratory, six PhD students and four MSc students are currently working on studies on the molecular evolution of DNA and RNA viruses.